furlan-lab/mutCaller/README.md

 ##### Variants File.

-First users will generate a simple, headerless 'variants_file' that lists the variants to be counted (tsv.file).
-The alleles_file should look something like this:
+First users will generate a simple, 'variants_file' that lists the variants to be counted (tsv.file).
+The variants file should look something like this:

 ```plaintext
 seqname\tstart\tref_nt\tquery_nt\tname